temporalio/helm-charts/README.md

 helm install --repo https://go.temporal.io/helm-charts -f mysql.values.yaml temporal temporal --timeout 900s
 ```

-### Install with External PostgreSQL
+### Install with PostgreSQL

-To use an external PostgreSQL database, copy the [PostgreSQL values file](values/values.postgresql.yaml) locally and edit it with your database connection details:
+To use a PostgreSQL database, copy the [PostgreSQL values file](values/values.postgresql.yaml) locally and edit it with your database connection details:

 ```yaml
 server: